 There’s one more thing that the molecular biologist is passionate about.
 Uhlenhaut wants to make decisive contributions to health research, of course, but she also hopes to be a role model for women who want to go into science.
 Does pursuing a scientific career mean giving up family life?
 Uhlenhaut is living proof that it doesn't: after giving birth to twins in 2012, she became head of her own research group in 2013.
 She loves to spend her free time with her children at a playground or in the great outdoors.
 For family reasons, Uhlenhaut would like to remain in Germany for a while.
 As far as her science is concerned, however, she plans to keep things moving.

-The MDC press release on the occasion of the Friedmund Neumann Prize 2015.
+on the occasion of the Friedmund Neumann Prize 2015.
 (German only)

 Featured Image: Nina Henriette Uhlenhaut really got around in her career.
 This is a picture from her Berlin years – it wasn't because the lakes around Berlin couldn't compete that she moved from Berlin to Munich.
 Picture: Private